Technical Writer — I turn complexity into clarity.

 Capture notes whenever you start something or at random intervals.

-🔬 It takes 23 mins to refocus after each interruption. 🤯
+Every 11 mins, there is an interruption and it takes 23 mins to refocus after each interruption.

 A shutdown ritual is also from Deep Work by Cal Newport.